 - Our rates included a one-for-one recovery mechanism for natural gas commodity costs.
 We defer any difference between actual natural gas costs incurred and costs recovered through rates as a current asset or liability.
 The deferred balance is returned to or recovered from customers at intervals throughout the year. - Our rates included riders for cost recovery of both environmental cleanup costs and energy conservation and management program costs. - Our rates included a rider for cost recovery or refund of uncollectible expense based on the difference between actual uncollectible write-offs and the amounts recovered in rates. - Our rates included a decoupling mechanism, which allows us to recover or refund differences between actual and authorized margins.
-See Note 16, Regulatory Environment, for more information.
+See Note 17, Regulatory Environment, for more information. - Our rates included a cost recovery mechanism for SMP costs.